open-rpa/docs/docs/flow/AgentsPage.md

 ## Agent Runtimes
 ### Docker/Kubernetes/OpenShift
-Agents can be started inside Docker/Kubernetes/OpenShift using OpenFlow.
+Agents can be started inside Docker/Kubernetes/OpenShift using OpenCore.
 When we do that, you can decide if any packages that will be running on the agent need to expose a web interface.
 If so, it will create an ingress route to the agent using the slug name.
-For instance, if you create an agent and it gets assigned the slug name `dawn-cloud-223c` and you are accessing an OpenFlow instance running at `app.openiap.io`.
+For instance, if you create an agent and it gets assigned the slug name `dawn-cloud-223c` and you are accessing an OpenCore instance running at `app.openiap.io`.
 Once a package starts exposing a website/API, you can access that on https://dawn-cloud-223c.app.openiap.io.
 Agents in Kubernetes/OpenShift can also be configured to auto-assign one or more persistent storage volumes.
-This is handy when running services or code that needs to persist data that may not be suitable to be stored inside the OpenFlow database.
+This is handy when running services or code that needs to persist data that may not be suitable to be stored inside the OpenCore database.
 Be careful to back up this data.
 All packages started on an agent will share the same credentials, so it is vital to always run agents with a user that does not have access to any sensitive data.
-All packages will be configured to talk to the same OpenFlow instances, i.e., you cannot have multiple packages that are connected to different OpenFlow instances.
+All packages will be configured to talk to the same OpenCore instances, i.e., you cannot have multiple packages that are connected to different OpenCore instances.
 (Well, you can, but it's not supported and not recommended.)
 OpenIAP offers images with and without Chromium installed, for web automation inside agents.
 But you are free to create your own images if you have special demands.
 For instance, if it takes a long time to install all dependencies and you need fast startup times, it can be very handy to have a separate image with all those pre-installed.
 This is what OpenIAP does with the Node-RED image.
 Node-RED is simply a package referencing the Node-RED npm module, and is deployed as a package.
 But the Node-RED image has the package pre-loaded for faster startup.
 ### NodeAgent / Daemon
 Agents can be installed as a daemon on Windows, MacOS, and Linux (even Raspberry Pi OS).
 The agent requires NodeJS 14 or higher (18 or 20 recommended right now) to be pre-installed.
 Once installed, you can install the agent using the NPX command-line tool.
 The agent will run as a local system on Windows, and root on MacOS and Linux.
 You are free to change this to an unprivileged user, with access to its own profile data, and the network.
 The agent will store all configuration and packages inside the .openiap folder in the profile/home folder.
 Running an agent as a daemon is a handy way to run agents/packages that need access outside Docker/Kubernetes.
-If you are running OpenFlow in the cloud and need to run code on-premise, or if OpenFlow is running on a separate VLAN, you can install an agent on a machine where a package needs access to data not all packages need access to.
+If you are running OpenCore in the cloud and need to run code on-premise, or if OpenCore is running on a separate VLAN, you can install an agent on a machine where a package needs access to data not all packages need access to.
 Another use could be access to special or more powerful hardware.
-Most things in OpenFlow require almost no resources, so it can be beneficial to offload heavy workloads to hardware you have already purchased, to save on cloud costs.
+Most things in OpenCore require almost no resources, so it can be beneficial to offload heavy workloads to hardware you have already purchased, to save on cloud costs.
 Or maybe you need to run heavy Machine Learning or LLM training/inference, and decided to rent GPUs at a different cloud provider like RunPod, or need access to Google TPUs for TensorFlow workloads, but want to keep your Kubernetes cluster somewhere else or in a different region.
 ### Assistant
 The assistant application is designed to run on a user's desktop.
 This way, the user can run any package you have given them access to.
 The package will then run inside the assistant in the user's context, and has access to any files or application the user has.
 This can be handy for doing assisted RPA (Robotic Process Automation), but anything is possible in code.
 Common use cases would be loading/processing files, generating reports, or simply creating a library of handy scripts that can help the users be more productive.
 As in all other cases, you can easily share, update, monitor, and control each agent and packages.
 Though not the main use cases, you can also do both ad hoc runs, schedule, and start daemons remotely on an agent running inside an assistant, but be aware, the user is always able to close/kill the assistant or stop any running job.